 You will see that your selected pages fill in the empty area of your navigation menu.
 You can shift them up and down to change their place in the menu.

 Now you need to pick the location of the show.
 These locations are described in your WordPress theme.
-Typically, most WordPress themes have a primary menu that appears at the top.
+A primary menu typically displays at the top of WordPress themes.